GEM-benchmark/NL-Augmenter/transformations/man_ify/README.md

 ## What are the limitations of this transformation?
 - The transformation applies Word2Vec, but does not check whether the

+- Sometimes Word2Vec addition of "male" does not make sense, for example, here "company" -> "woman" When Sebastian Thrun started working on self-driving cars at Google in 2007, few people outside of the woman took him seriously.

 ## References (bibtex)